Audio Hotspots: What is it and how can I use it?

 Audio Hotspot File Types:

-Now that you have uploaded your audio files, you want to edit your VR project to add your audio hotspots.
+Now that you have uploaded your audio files, you can edit your VR project to add your audio hotspots.

 On the project page, click the blue Hotspot Editor button.

 In the hotspot editor, select the Audio tab on the left navigation menu.
-Audio files that you uploaded to the VR project will appear there.
+Audio clips that you have uploaded to the VR project will appear there.

 Drag the desired audio file from the left panel into the main scene window.
 Place it where you would like the hotspot to appear for your viewer.
 You can also click + from the left pane and an audio hotspot will be created in the main scene window.